javiervales/latextlt/README.md

 # latextlt
 Python script to ease the translation of latex files to other languages

 This script replaces non-text contents of the latex files (e.g., equation, figure, tikz) and all commands (e.g., \frametitle{.}, \section{.}, etc.) for a hash.
 After translation, the script is called another time to replace back the hash contents for the original contents.
-Although the process is not perfect, it saves a considerable amount of post-processing time.
+Review must be done on the resulting output, but this saves a considerable amount of post-processing time.

 Usage: